DexterNano/LOGITacker/README.md

 The link encryption key for a device has either to be added manually (could be extracted from receivers with unrestricted version of `munifying`, once released) or to be obtained from sniffing of device pairing.

-As pointed out in the previous chapter, passive-enum automatically decrypts received key reports for devices with known key.
+As pointed out in the previous chapter, passive_enum automatically decrypts received key reports for devices with known key.
 Reading the keys from the CLI output isn't really convenient.
-To overcome this, LOGITacker allows forwarding of decrypted or plain keyboard and mouse frames sniffed in passive-enum mode to its USB interface.
+To overcome this, LOGITacker allows forwarding of decrypted or plain keyboard and mouse frames sniffed in passive_enum mode to its USB interface.
 The reports are translated to proper USB HID reports.
 Thus, the input is ultimately mirrored to the USB host which has LOGITacker connected.

 The respective options could be enabled with the following commands:

 ```
-LOGITacker (passive enum) $ options passive-enum pass-through-mouse on
+LOGITacker (passive enum) $ options passive_enum pass-through-mouse on
-passive-enum USB mouse pass-through: on
+passive_enum USB mouse pass-through: on
-LOGITacker (passive enum) $ options passive-enum pass-through-keyboard on
+LOGITacker (passive enum) $ options passive_enum pass-through-keyboard on
-passive-enum USB keyboard pass-through: on
+passive_enum USB keyboard pass-through: on
 ```

 The result should look like in the following video, where the sniffed input of a encrypted keyboard is mirrored to